o3de/o3de.org/content/docs/userguide/get-wind-direction-node.md

 ---
-description: ' Use the Get Wind Direction node in the &ALYlong; &script-canvas; editor to return the global wind direction. '
+description: ' Use the Get Wind Direction node in the Amazon Lumberyard Script Canvas editor to return the global wind direction. '
 title: Get Wind Direction
 ---